daviddennis02/eti-microservices-challenge/README.md

 ETI microservices platform :
  - Must be scalable according to the load
- - Need to be automatized
+ - Need to be automated
  - Need to be globally distributed
  - Need to have mechanism for resiliency and fault tolerance